 GOD the FATHER, GOD the SON | 10 Things You Should Know About Immanuel | Special Episode

 YASHUA (JESUS) is YHVH, Israel’s only Savior.
-In this video, we look at a few Scriptures that show who YASHUA really is, offer a response to the concept of the trinity, and study several Hebrew words including the word for Messiah.
+In this video, we look at a few Scriptures that show who YASHUA really is, offer a unique take on the concept of the trinity, and study several Hebrew words including the word for Messiah.

 Thanks for watching, and hope you enjoy.